 Comforting Sedation Dentistry Options for Pain-Free Dental Procedures

 Once the visual examination and ICAT scan has determined the cause and location of pain and sensitivity, a recommended dental course of action will be planned.
 The ICAT scan can determine the development of wisdom teeth that may need pulled.
 In other cases, the technology can help determine if teeth with minor chips, cracks or fractures may be good candidates for a filling or dental crown.
 In cases of more serious dental infection or abscess, a more extensive dental treatment plan will be discussed and recommended for tooth extraction and dental implants.
 Three Rivers Dental offers sedation dentistry options for pleasant, comfortable and pain-free dental experiences.
-Different levels of sedation from mild, moderate to deep can be used depending on the patient’s needs.
-Before administering any sedative, our doctors will review your personal medical and dental history, and select the option best for you.
+Different levels of sedation from mild to moderate can be used depending on the patient’s needs.
+Before administering any sedative, our doctors will review your medical and dental history, and select the best option for you.

 At Three Rivers Dental, we care about patient comfort when it comes to delivering the best dental experience.
 We use ICAT imaging technology for precise imaging of existing teeth, bite and joints, particularly during implant analysis with sedation dentistry options for a comforting anxiety-free dental procedure.
 If dull mouth pain, tooth sensitivity or a severe toothache has you sidelined, we’re here to help.
 Schedule an appointment with Three Rivers Dental online or call 1 (855) 4 NO FEARS today.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg, Jennerstown and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.